Natacha-U/Snr-Prj/README.md

 Many notebooks are no longer used since they are only used to learn about the structure of the data in the beginning - but they may still be accessed for some information.

 Update : DONE!

+New Update : NOT DONE - Found error in the code T.T